Harvard-Westlake Upper School Publications

 Our mission is to provide the Harvard-Westlake community of students, staff, alumni and parents with accurate, responsible, thought-provoking and timely journalism.

 The publications have been honored locally, and at the state and national levels.
-They have won 13 Gold Crowns, eight Silver Crowns, have been finalists for the National Scholastic Press Association’s Pacemaker 16 times and have won five Pacemakers.
+They have won 14 Gold Crowns, 11 Silver Crowns, have been finalists for the National Scholastic Press Association’s Pacemaker 18 times and have won six Pacemakers.
 The Chronicle is in the High School Journalism Hall of Fame.

 The publications are members of the Columbia Scholastic Press Association, the National Scholastic Press Association, the Journalism Education Association, the Southern California Journalism Education Association, Quill & Scroll, and the California Newspaper Publishers Association.